RalleyD/walking_with_DRLs/doc/results.md

 The enhanced policy shows negligible improvements to the performance, with some improvement to training stability.

 An observation to the REINFORCE learning curves, thus far, show that the rate of incremental learning is very slow and almost non-existent.
-This is likely due to the complexity of the continuous training environment.
+This is due to the complexity of the continuous training environment.
 REINFORCE does not have the capacity to converge to a strong solution over a sufficient period of time.
 The reward returns achieved by the REINFORCE algorithm are not sufficient to achieve a walking solution.

 TODO discuss learning rate tuning, CITE REINFORCE research.